Sandhya-byte/the-content-startup/site/content/_index.md

 intro:
   heading: What we offer
   text: >-
-    Finding the right words to convey our point is often our signature.
+    Finding the right words to convey the point is often our signature.
 This mirrors the digital world as well.
 Through our words, we help you stand out in the crowd and create a bang in the world of content.
 products: []